Summer in Florence

 All courses offered to non-majors and can fulfill Global Awareness (GA) and College Wide Elective (CWE) credits.
 Most courses can be taken for grad and undergrad credit, please contact the instructor for more information.
 Departmental permission may be required for non-majors.

 Location: Florence, Italy

 Cost: This program includes courses taught by Columbia faculty, local housing, on-site orientation, Welcome and Closing dinners, walking tours of Florence, a pass for admission to most local museums, use of computer labs, printing labs and the use of a cell phone while in Florence.
 Program costs will be paid to Columbia through the student account in Oasis.
-Please see the application packet for full pricing details.
+Please review the application below for full pricing information.